KnowEnG/Data_Cleanup_Pipeline/README.md

 # KnowEnG's Data Cleanup Pipeline
  This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, Data Cleanup Pipeline.
 This pipeline **cleanup** the data of a given spreadsheet for subsequent processing by KnowEnG Analytics Platform.

 ## Detailed cleanup steps for each pipeline

 ### geneset_characterization_pipeline

-  Afrer removing empty rows and columns, This data cleaning section will check if a speadsheet
+  After removing empty rows and columns, check if a speadsheet:
   1. is empty.
   2. contains NA value/s.
   3. contains value 0 and 1.